narengan/cis/cli/cli-glb.md

    --pool-healthy    If true, filter events where the pool status is healthy, if false, filter events where the pool status is unhealthy.
                      Default value is `true`,  valid values are `true` and `false`.

    -i, --instance    Instance name.
-If not set, the context instance specified by 'ibmcloudcis instance-set' is used.
+If not set, the context instance specified by `ibmcloudcis instance-set` is used.

    -o, --output      Output the result as JSON style to a file.
 If not set, outputs the result to terminal.